-This FOA is supplemental to the FY 2014 SBIR/STTR Phase I Release 2 FOA (DE-FOA-0001046); therefore, general information already provided in the Phase I FOA also applies to this Phase II process.
+This FOA is supplemental to the FY 2015 SBIR/STTR Phase I Release 1 FOA (DE-FOA-0001164); therefore, general information already provided in the Phase I FOA also applies to this Phase II process.

-If a conflict arises, this Phase II FOA will govern.
+If a conflict arises between the Phase I FOA and this Phase II FOA, the Phase II FOA will govern.